 - Delivering work fit for purpose (not one size fits all)

-- Flexible work practices that match supply with demand
+- Flexible work practices that are scalable to match supply with demand

 As Beaton summarises, NewLaw firms are completely re-engineering their underlying business model of legal service delivery.

 Recognising this evolution, many traditional law firms are now also adapting their processes and offerings to meet the changing landscape and to remain competitive.

 Enter the era of The Millennials, which now comprises over 50% of the legal profession and is on the increase.
 This is a generation who were raised by Baby Boomers and don’t want to repeat their professional mistakes.
 Collaborative, socially motivated, ambitious and tech-savvy, businesses need to recognise that work practices and attitudes will have to evolve to engage this group as clients, colleagues, or business partners.

 In Jordan Furlong’s paper “The Rise of the Millennial Lawyer”, the takeaway points are:

 - Desire to provide “just in time” legal services

 - Set targets for gender and racial representation

 - Non-lawyers will not just own equity, they will be indispensable providers of value

 - Reliable fixed pricing using business intelligence and data analytics to guide good decisions